 - Continual improvement: A major thrust of TQM is continual process improvement.
 Continual improvement drives an organization to be both analytical and creative in finding ways to become more competitive and more effective at meeting stakeholder expectations.

-- Communications: During times of organizational change, as well as part of day-to-day operation, effective communications plays a large part in maintaining morale and in motivating employees at all levels.
-Communications involve strategies, method, and timeliness.
+- Communications: During times of organizational change, as well as part of day-to-day operation, effective communications play a large part in maintaining morale and in motivating employees at all levels.
+Communications involve strategies, methods, and timeliness.